 International payments and transfers

-National borders do not matter for cryptocurrencies - just like for e-mails.
-There is no difference if we send an e-mail to a colleague from the next room or from the other side of the world.
-However, even e-mails are sent to the recipient by intermediaries - servers of postal services that may not work, someone can take over and read our message, impersonate someone or simply collect information sent by us - just like in traditional banking.
+National borders do not matter for cryptocurrencies - just like for emails.
+It makes no difference whether we send an email to a friend from the next room or from the other end of the world.
+However, even e-mails reach the recipient through intermediaries - e-mail servers that may not work, someone can take over and read our message, impersonate someone or simply collect information about the content we send - just like in traditional banking.

 Sending cryptocurrencies - how does it work?